MorganTDicks/Austin-Practice-blog/doccumentation.md

 ### Sprint 3 - Commit 3 (feature/apiconnection)
 Set up Post API skeleton & adjusted dataimporter.postImporter

+### Sprint 3 - Commit 4 (feature/apiconnection)
+Added PostData type to DBTypes for posts imported from the database Moved API fetching from dataimporter to postWrapper (rules of hooks) Added postWrapper to contextWrapper
+Updated db to local post conversion logic
+Tested and it worked, until several rendering errors occured Added several missing '<tbody></tbody>' to tables that were missing them Attempted to fix errors appearing on load, causing it to render client-side Fixed an error in checklogin that resulted from changing state in an external component Posts are still not reflecting on the posts page.
+Will investigate further in next commit.

 ## Currently working on:
 Implimenting APIs